techiescamp/kubernetes-learning-path/README.md

 # Understand Kubernetes Objects And Resources

 In Kubernetes, an object is a persisted entity in the cluster that represents a desired state of the system.
-It is created and managed by the Kubernetes API server, and is stored in the etcd key-value store.
+It is created and managed by the Kubernetes API server and is stored in the etcd key-value store.
 Examples of Kubernetes objects include pods, services, and deployments.

 Here is an example of a Pod Object